NeuroTech-UCSD/Conversational-Agents-for-Hospitalized-Agents/README.md

 setting to serve hospitalized patients.
 To this end, we set about designing a conversational agent capable of classifying five patient-centric intents: making a call, sending a text, asking about visitors, asking for help, and asking about food or drink, as well as a category for out-of-scope (OOS) commands.
 This was accomplished via a two-stage
-process: first, by training a few-shot learning (FSL) BERT model on artificially generated data corresponding to each of the six intents (including the OOS category); and second, by using Facebook’s zero-shot learning (ZSL) model, bart-large, to further specify the nature of the intent of the patient query.
+process: first, by training a few-shot learningush (FSL) BERT model on artificially generated data corresponding to each of the six intents (including the OOS category); and second, by using Facebook’s zero-shot learning (ZSL) model, bart-large, to further specify the nature of the intent of the patient query.
 The bart-large model returns the probability scores for a given set of labels, and the highest-scoring label is selected as the sub-intent.
 Due to the